CiscoDevNet/cdo-deploy-sdc/README.md

 <p align="center">
 <img src="./images/cdo-sdc-outbound-only.png" alt="architecture" width="80%" height="auto">
 </p>

-## System requirements
-These scripts were written using Ubuntu 22.04 as the test system.
-Your milage may vary on older Ubuntu releases.

-### Ubuntu package requirements
-The deployment script will install the needed packages and their dependencies for deploying the SDC and SEC using the Ubuntu apt package manager when the script runs, if the required packages and dependencies not already present.

-### CPU/RAM Requirements
-The resource requirements are for both bare-metal Ubuntu installations as well as virtual installations like VMWare, Nutanix, Cisco Modeling Labs, qemu, AWS, Azure, etc.
-- SDC Container Only
-  - CPU Requirement: 2 CPU Cores/vCPUs
-  - RAM Requirement: 2 Gig
-- SDC and Secure Events Connector (SEC) Containers
-  - CPU Requirement: 6 CPU Cores/vCPUs
-  - RAM Requirement: 10 Gig

-### Networking Requirements
-- A static IP address or DHCP reservation on the Ubuntu server to ensure the Ubuntu system's IP address does not change
-- An RFC-1918 ("Private") IP address on the Ubuntu server is fine
-- Outbound Internet access on ports 80 and 443 ***TODO: Fact Check this***
-- The Ubuntu server running the SDC container will need a network path to reach the management interfaces of the ASAs and IOS devices
-- Devices that wish to log to the cloud will need a network path to the Ubuntu server running the SEC container
-- See the `Tips and Tricks` section for iptables or firewalling considerations

-### Docker Requirements
-It is recommended to use Docker Community Edition (docker-ce) rather than the docker version that is packaged with Ubuntu.
-See the README-DOCKER.md file for more information about installing Docker and using the included docker-ce installation script.

 ## What does the deploy_sdc.sh script do?
 While it's not necessary to know all of the detailed steps that the script executes to use the deploy script, we are providing the following details for the inquisitive or those that may want to adapt the script for some other Linux distro.